Developmental Coordination Disorder (DCD/Dyspraxia)

 Deterioration of Motor Skills

 In late adulthood, difficulty with existing motor coordination can occur.
-Age factors may contribute to increased difficulties and impact muscle strength, joint flexibility, and sensory perception.
-These struggles make their daily lives more challenging, and they face trouble in performing daily tasks independently.
+Age factors may contribute to increased difficulties and affect muscle strength, joint flexibility and sensory perception.
+These struggles make their daily lives more challenging and they face difficulty in performing daily tasks independently.

 Challenges with Coordination

 People with DCD may struggle with balance and coordination.
-It also affects their self-care tasks, such as dressing, grooming, or cooking for themselves; they may require regular support.
+It also affects their self-care tasks such as dressing, grooming or cooking for themselves.
+They may require regular support in such tasks.

 It is worth noting that DCD is a lifelong condition, but symptoms may exhibit differently with age.

-Causes and Risk Factors of (DCD) Developmental Coordination Disorder
+Causes and Risk Factors for (DCD) Developmental Coordination Disorder

 While the exact cause is not fully known, a few factors can contribute to the risk of developmental coordination disorder.
 The risk factors of Dyspraxia can be exhibited differently across different life stages.